microsoft/PowerApps-Samples/component-framework/PowerAppsGridCustomizerControl/README.md

   - power-platform
   - power-apps
 page_type: sample
-description: "This sample demonstrates how to customize the Power Apps editable grid control."
+description: "This sample demonstrates how to customize the Microsoft Power Apps editable grid control."
 ---

 # Customized editable grid Power Apps component framework sample

-## Summary

 This sample demonstrates how to customize the Power Apps editable grid control as described in [Customize the editable grid control](https://learn.microsoft.com/power-apps/developer/component-framework/customize-editable-grid-control).

-This sample changes the main grid page for a table that is configured to use this control.
-All text columns will use green text.
-Any values for the `creditlimit` column will display as blue if the value is greater than 100,000 and red otherwise.
+This sample changes the main grid page for a table that's configured to use this control, for example all text columns use green text.
+Any values for the `creditlimit` column displays as blue, if the value is greater than 100,000, or red otherwise.

 ![Preview of the sample](https://learn.microsoft.com/power-apps/developer/component-framework/media/editable-grid-control-sample-customized-account-main-grid.png)